This Statement Sets Up Your Talk for Success

 Did you notice that the second part of the benefit statement?
 The vast majority of speakers say things like, “I am going to talk about … ,” or “I’m going to show you … ,” or even “We’re going to discuss … .”

-These speaker-centric statements set you up to deliver a mediocre statement at best.
+Speaker-centric statements such as these set you up to deliver a mediocre statement at best.
 A subtle change, however, can make a world of difference.

 Keep your focus on your audience by inserting “you,” where most speakers use “I.” So, instead of “I am going to talk about … ,” you say, “You are going to hear … .”
 Instead of “I’m going to show you … ,” you say, “You are going to see.”
 Instead of “We’re going to discuss … ,” you say “You’re going to discover … .”

-Once you’ve done this, deliver the benefit your audience is going to receive.
+Once you’ve done this, deliver the benefit your audience will receive.
 Not only does this inform them about the benefit they are going to get from being at your presentation, but it also provides your audience with repeatable words.
-What I mean by this is that when they’re asked, “What was the talk about?” they have the answer.
+When they’re asked, “What was the talk about?” they have the answer.

 Seldom do you get so many positive results from such a simple shift.
 Be sure to implement a benefit statement in all presentations, no matter the length.
 You’ll be glad you did, and so will your listeners.